 Liability is the determination of what the responsible party “at fault” must owe in order to compensate the other party for their negligence.

 Countless factors cause car accidents.
-Some of the most common causes include:
+Some of the most common causes of car collisions include:

 According to the American Automobile Association, upwards of 50% of motor vehicle crashes can be related to distracted driving.
 Texting and cell phone usage is the primary concern in these instances.
 In a recent study of 100 million cell phone users, up to 85% admitted to using their cell phone while driving.
 Studies have also shown that using a cell phone while driving increases the risk of an accident by 400%.

 Driving under the influence

 Roughly one-third of all fatal car accidents in the United States happen as a result of someone driving while under the influence.
 Even if someone isn’t considered over the legal limit, crashes are still frequent.
 1,878 people were killed in 2018 in alcohol-related crashes where the drivers had lower alcohol levels (BACs .01-.07).